 City officials are now considering whether HB 40 is a reason to repeal Denton’s fracking ban ordinance, deciding in a packed June 2 city council meeting to take no action on an agenda item that would repeal the ban after an overwhelming majority of residents told councilors they should table the item to allow more time for public input.

-During the meeting, council members explained that the new law represents a legal risk to the city because two lawsuits brought against the ban by the Texas Oil and Gas Association and Texas’ General Land Office are still playing out, telling residents that a settlement between the parties in the case remains unlikely.
+During the meeting, council members explained that the new law represents a legal risk to the city because two lawsuits brought against the ban by the Texas Oil & Gas Association and Texas’s General Land Office are still playing out, telling residents that a settlement between the parties in the case remains unlikely.

-City Council members expressed concern that if a Denton district judge rules against the city’s ban, citing HB 40, the ruling may create an unfavorable legal precedent for Denton and other Texas cities.
-“Repealing the ban ordinance pulls the carpet out from under the industry and doesn’t give them the pleasure of getting an early legal assist on this issue,” City Council Member Kevin Roden wrote on his blog.
+City council members expressed concern that if a Denton district judge rules against the city’s ban, citing HB 40, the ruling may create an unfavorable legal precedent for Denton and other Texas cities.
+“Repealing the ban ordinance pulls the carpet out from under the industry and doesn’t give them the pleasure of getting an early legal assist on this issue,” Councilman Kevin Roden wrote on his blog.

 During the meeting, some residents suggested passing an additional ordinance that would amend the fracking ban in order to leave it on the books, and council members directed the city’s attorney to draft potential legal language for such an ordinance.

 Other legal gray areas left by the passage of the new law have city officials asking questions on a number of fronts, including which aspects of the city’s drilling regulations and moratorium remain enforceable under HB 40.